 Effective altruists should be less concerned with downside risk measures than personal investors.

-Provided you can become comfortable with volatility, effective altruist portfolios should be at least 100% stocks, and possibly as high as 300%.
+Provided you can become comfortable with volatility, effective altruist portfolios should be at least 100% stocks, and theoretically as high as 300% although the options for achieving this theoretical level of leverage appear limited.
 Small cap value stocks can be relied on to offer slightly more expected return than the broader market, and as such are appropriate for an effective altruism portfolio.
 In the past they have substantially outperformed, but whether this anomaly will continue isn't known.
 International diversification is a good thing, but far from essential for an effective altruism portfolio.

-Because of the low interest rate environment we are now in, and which is likely to persist, stock returns are expected to be substantially lower than they have been in the past.
+Because of the environment we are now in, which is likely to persist, stock returns are expected to be substantially lower than they have been in the past.
 Expected future stock returns involve considerable unavoidable uncertainty and much risk.
 Even over a 50 year period, there is a distinct possibility of obtaining a negative real return.

 Personal investing is very different from effective altruism investing due to its greater downside risk aversion.
 Most of the recommendation made here are inapplicable to personal investing.